Our Programs

 As Toronto aims to get from 26% to 40% canopy cover, to support our urban wildlife, shade in summer, and beauty year round, we have developed this program to engage students in this endeavour.
 Planting trees from seed means that each tree is a genetically unique individual, supporting resilience.

 In this program, students learn about the urban canopy, biodiversity, seed dispersal and the importance of native species.
 This project engages children to care for trees, from collecting and sowing seed to transplanting the seedlings and beyond.
-Students also learn the Indigenous names for the tree species that we plant, and other Indigenous language vocabulary
+Students also learn the Indigenous names for the tree species that we plant, and other Indigenous language vocabulary.

 We have developed modular no-dig tree nurseries for the seedlings, that are installed in our partner schools.
 Each student can take pride in their seedling.
 We love to imagine a parent bringing their child to the tree in future, saying "I planted this tree from seed!"
 Wouldn't that be amazing?